• Cryptocurrency

 Share on FacebookShare on Twitter

-The lifting of restrictions that had long throttled mobile Internet speeds in Iran came as a victory for Hassan Rouhani, Iran’s president, over the country’s conservative clerics, military leaders, and lawmakers, according to the New York Times.
-This comes on the heels of earlier government reforms that allowed Internet providers to boost bandwidth for home connections to as high as 10 megabits per second.
+The decision to ease restrictions on mobile internet services that had slowed down speeds considerably is a notable victory for Iran’s president, Hassan Rouhani.
+The hard road to this landmark achievement was not without opposition.
+Renowned conservative figures such as clerics, military leaders, and lawmakers in Iran were against this push, according to a report by the New York Times.
+This development follows closely on the heels of earlier reforms by the Iranian government that allowed internet providers to boost bandwidth for home connections up to 10 megabits per second, marking significant growth in the country’s telecommunications sector.

-“We cannot close the gates of the world to our younger generation,” Rouhani said.
+In his own words, Rouhani stated, “We cannot close the gates of the world to our younger generation,” emphasizing the urgency and inevitability of technological advancement.
 “If we do not move towards the new generation of mobile today and resist it, we will have to do it tomorrow.
 If not, the day after tomorrow.”

 Related Posts: